-Tai Chi is a powerful art of immense depth; the set of Forms or the routine is the foundation of this art.
-One cannot imagine practising Tai Chi without doing one set of Forms or another.
-According to Yang Chan Fu (who is known by many as the modern father of Tai Chi in the 30's) "to start learning Tai Chi you have to start with the Forms".
+Tai Chi is a powerful art of immense depth; the set of Forms is the structure or the foundation.
+According to Yang Chan Fu (who is known by many as the modern father of Tai Chi in the 30’s) “to start learning Tai Chi you have to start with the Forms”.
 There are many styles of Tai Chi, and within each style, it has different Forms.
 Even with one well-known set of Forms, there are many versions.
 Students might feel confused facing so many choices, or they could take it as an advantage to have so many choices available.

 Why Different Forms?

-While one can practise one set of Forms and become a real expert on Tai Chi, there are advantages learning more sets.
+While one can practise just about any one good set of Forms and develops very high level Tai Chi, there are advantages learning more sets.
 Different sets and styles of Forms have their own unique characteristics and points of interest.
-Learning more sets enriches one's techniques, broaden horizon and is a fun and challenging thing to do.
+Learning more sets enriches one’s techniques, broaden horizon and is a fun and challenging thing to do.
 To many, learning different sets helps to improve the levels of their Tai Chi faster.

 Since different Forms and styles have their unique characteristics and some characteristics might be more suitable to one person than another, it is beneficial to examine different Forms and styles.
-Many traditional Forms are excellent, but not all traditional Forms are good simply because they are older.
-Some of these excellent Forms might not be suitable for modern time.
+Many traditional Forms are excellent, some of these might not be suitable for modern time.
 The 42 Forms has many features and advantages compare to many others.

 The Advantage of Understanding the Background and Structure of a Set of Forms

-To learn a set of Forms it is helpful and interesting to understand its structure and background history.
-Like an artist playing a musical composition, it is possible to play the music well, but to play it as a piece of art it becomes necessary to understand the inner meaning, the composer's intention and the structure of the piece.
-In fact, most artists find these out before they start to study the work seriously.
-It is a good idea for us to know as much as possible about a set of Forms before learning it, even if we were not learning it, we will learn something about Tai Chi from its background history.
+It is helpful and interesting to understand structure and background history of sets.
+Like an artist playing a musical composition, it is possible to play the music well, but to play it as a piece of art it becomes necessary to understand the inner meaning, the composer’s intention and the structure of the piece.

 This can be difficult for the older set of Forms since Chinese martial art history is mixed with many legends; it is not always possible to find out the true version.
-Fortunately for the modern Forms, we have a better chance to find out information that is more accurate.
+Fortunately for the modern Forms, we have a better chance to access good information.

 The Origin of the 24 Forms

-In order to popularise Tai Chi; the Chinese National Sports Committee had authorised the country's four most renowned Tai Chi experts to compose The 24 Forms.
-Based mainly on the Yang style, and by eliminating many repetitions and retaining most of the essential principles of Tai Chi, the 88 Forms was condensed to only 24 Forms.
-The 24 Forms is easier to learn, to remember and practice, the whole set takes around five minutes.
+In order to popularise Tai Chi; the Chinese National Sports Committee had authorised the country’s four most renowned Tai Chi experts to compose The 24 Forms.
+Based on the Yang style, and by eliminating many repetitions and retaining the essential principles of Tai Chi, the 88 Forms was condensed to only 24 Forms.
+The 24 Forms is easier to learn, to remember and practice, the set takes around five minutes.
 A busy person can do three rounds in 20 minutes (including warm up exercises).
-This will be adequate to improve and maintain good health.
-Most clinical studies on the many health benefits of Tai Chi are based on people practising this set of Forms.
 The 24 Forms very quickly became the most popular Forms in the world.

 The Origin of the First Combined Forms; the 48 Forms